steveMuema/Nitumie/README.md

 # README
-This appliication is used to allow users to Top-up and send money to their friends efficiently
+This application is used to allow users to Top-up and send money to their friends efficiently

 ## Getting Started
 Here's a step by step guide on getting the client running locally: